 Eventually I found the right help and medical treatment and my body slowly learned to compensate.
 Now on most days I can pass among you as neurotypical, and on most days I make this choice.
 Why?

-At first I struggled with whether I was “disabled enough” to claim a space in the community, despite dealing with other lifelong issues like anxiety and significant hearing loss.
-I felt (and still feel) like I have a lot more learning to do and unlearning of my own ableism before applying to become the Vestibular Ambassador I aspire someday to become.
-I felt ashamed that I didn’t really join the fight for accessibility and awareness until I became personally affected.
+At first I struggled with whether I was “disabled enough” to claim a space in the community, despite having other disabilities.
+I mostly felt (and still feel) like I have a lot more learning to do and unlearning of my own ableism before applying to become the Vestibular Ambassador I aspire someday to become.
+I felt ashamed that I didn’t really join the fight for accessibility and awareness until I became really personally affected.
 But the biggest reason I don’t often disclose is fear – and this fear grows bigger every day as people frame those who are elderly, chronically ill and disabled as disposable.

 Who is doing this?
 The legislators leaving the disability community out of the stimulus package.
 The hospitals choosing to prioritize abled lives over disabled ones when it comes to picking who gets a ventilator.
 The people disobeying social distancing measures from health and safety officials.
 The person I thought was a friend who called COVID-19 “a natural culling of the flock.”